Skip to Content

 what is a referral code referral factory

-What Is A Referral Code?
-7 Examples + How To Make Them
+What Is a Referral Code and How To Make Them

-Are you looking for an effective way to accelerate growth in your business?
-Heard something about referral marketing but still wondering what is a referral code and how to get one for your customers?
+Have you heard something about referral marketing but are still wondering what a referral code is and how to get one for your customers?

 Here’s the scoop: referral marketing is where you ask your current customers to refer their friends, and if they do so, you reward them for sending new business your way.
 To track these referrals (to know which customers referred their friends) you’d use referral codes or referral links.